organicmaps/organicmaps/3party/Alohalytics/README.md

 ======
 Minimum supported iOS version is 5.1.

-If you target iOS 5.1, then add an optional AddSupport.framework to your binary to access IDFA (for iOS 6+ you can add it as 'required').
+If you target iOS 5.1, then add an optional 'AdSupport.framework' to your binary to access IDFA (for iOS 6+ you can add it as 'required').

 If your app uses background fetch, you can use ```[Alohalytics forceUpload];``` from ```application:performFetchWithCompletionHandler``` in your app delegate to improve events delivery.